Jake and the Never Land Pirates: Spin-offs

-On July 27, 2012, Disney announced a spin-off series of shorts of the show centering Skully.
-The series is titled Playing With Skully, and is a collection of short cartoons that aired on September 19, 2012.
+A spin-off series of shorts of the show centering on Skully, titled Playing With Skully, aired on September 19, 2012.
 Another short series entitled Jake's Never Land Pirate School premiered on November 26, 2012.
 The third spin-off, Mama Hook Knows Best! premiered on September 29, 2013, starring Sharon Osbourne as Mama Hook, but instead of a series, it was a book.
 The fourth spin-off entitled, Jake's Buccaneer Blast premiered on October 26, 2014, as the first Lego Duplo adventure.